michelleklum/cs124-lab3/design/design.md

 ## Final App: Single List Page

-When a user taps the card for an individual list on the Home Page, the user will be brought to the Single List Page, which displays all the tasks in that list, sorted in chronological order, as well as a magnifying glass that can be tapped to unfurl a search bar for filtering through the tasks in that list.
+When a user taps the card for an individual list on the Home Page, the user will be brought to the Single List Page, which displays all the tasks in that list, sorted primarily by priority and secondarily by deadline, as well as a magnifying glass that can be tapped to unfurl a search bar for filtering through the tasks in that list.
 We thought it would be helpful to have the option to attach dates to tasks in case users want to perform specific tasks at specific times / dates.
 We also thought the search functionality would be helpful in case there are many tasks in a single list.

 The circular plus icon in the bottom right corner of the Single List Page serves a similar purpose to the plus icon on the Home Page.
 But instead of creating a new list, the plus icon now enables users to add a new task.